MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ### Notes

-**Updates in Teams PowerShell Module version 5.0.0 and later**
+**Updates in Teams PowerShell Module version 5.9.0 and later**

-The following updates are applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 5.0.0 and later (note that these changes are only rolled out in commercial environments at present).
-These updates will be applicable to remaining Teams PowerShell versions by 15th April 2023:
+The following updates will be applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 5.9.0 or later in GCC High and DoD environments (note that these changes are already rolled out in commercial environments and will be rolled out in GCC High and DoD environments from new Teams PowerShell Module version 5.9.0 targeted to release on 17th January 2024).
+These updates will be applicable to remaining Teams PowerShell versions from 8th February 2024 in GCC High and DoD environments:

-New attributes have now been introduced in the output of Get-CsOnlineUser when not using the "-identity" parameter:
+The following attributes will be populated with correct values in the output of Get-CsOnlineUser when not using the "-identity" parameter:

 - CountryAbbreviation
-- SipProxyAddress
-- TeamsMediaLoggingPolicy
 - UserValidationErrors
 - WhenCreated

-The following updates are now applicable to the output in scenarios where "-identity" parameter is not used:
+The following updates will be applicable to the output in scenarios where "-identity" parameter is not used:

 - Only valid OnPrem users would be available in the output: These are users that are DirSyncEnabled and have a valid OnPremSipAddress or SIP address in ShadowProxyAddresses.
-- Guest users are now available in the output.
+- Guest would be available in the output.
-- Unlicensed Users: Unlicensed users would show up in the output for 30 days post-license removal.
+- Unlicensed Users: Unlicensed users would show up in the output of Get-CsOnlineUser (note Unlicensed users in commercial clouds would show up in the output for only 30 days post-license removal.)
 - Soft deleted users: These users will be displayed in the output of Get-CsOnlineUser and the TAC Manage Users page by default with SoftDeletionTimestamp set to a value.
+- Account type as Unknown will be renamed to account type as IneligibleUser in GCC High and DoD environments.
+IneligibleUser will include users who do not have any valid Teams licenses (except Guest, SfbOnPremUser, ResourceAccount).

 If any information is required for a user that is not available in the output (when not using "-identity" parameter) then it can be obtained using the "-identity" parameter.
 Information for all users would be available using the "-identity" parameter until they are hard deleted.

-If Guest users and SoftDeletedUsers are not required in the output then they can be filtered out by using filter on AccountType and SoftDeletionTimestamp respectively.
+If Guest, Soft Deleted Users, IneligibleUser are not required in the output then they can be filtered out by using filter on AccountType and SoftDeletionTimestamp.
 For example:

 - Get-CsOnlineUser -Filter {AccountType -ne 'Guest'}
 - Get-CsOnlineUser -Filter {SoftDeletionTimestamp -eq $null}
+- Get-CsOnlineUser -Filter {AccountType -ne 'IneligibleUser'}

 **Updates in Teams PowerShell Module version 3.0.0 and above**